ladybug-tools/ladybug-web/analemma-3d/readme.md

 	* Displays a transparent yellow band indicating the total annual sun path
 	* Reference object (Trylon and Perisphere) to indicate shade and shadow coverage
 * Select location
-	* By latitude and longitude sliders
+	* By entering latitude and longitude
-	* By selecting city from a gazetteer of over 2,000 places names
+	* By entering address
+		* With auto-complete assistance
-	* Default latitude and longitude is selected randomly from the gazetteer
+	* Default latitude and longitude is your current location
 	* Sliders update latitude and longitude of analemma in real-time
 * Select date and time
 	* Sliders for month, date, hour and minutes